 What Is a Nevis LLC?

-In 2015, one Florida court held that a creditor could foreclose a debtor’s interest in a single-member Nevis LLC through Florida court proceedings.
+For example, in 2015, one Florida court held that a creditor could foreclose a debtor’s interest in a single-member Nevis LLC through Florida court proceedings.
 The court held that LLC interests are intangible personal property subject to the jurisdiction of courts where the debtor resides and holds their LLC interest, in this case, Florida.

 We help protect your assets from creditors.

-How to Form a Nevis Offshore Company
+Nevis Offshore Company Formation

 Nevis LLC Manager